pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

 ## Before you begin

-- Before you create an endpoint, make sure that the target table exists in your target database of the target cluster, and that the columns of the target table are already defined.
+- Before you create an endpoint, make sure that the target table for the endpoint exists in your target database of the target cluster, and that the columns of the target table are already defined.

 - Before you manage an endpoint, make sure that you have created a cluster and a Data App.
 For more information, see [Create a Data App](/tidb-cloud/data-service-manage-data-app.md#create-a-data-app).